SOL 20 Terminal Computer

-Charlotte A. Rogers, a Business Development and Planning Consultant from Sunny Vale California recently donated a complete Sol Terminal Computer to RICM.
+Charlotte A. Rogers, a Business Development and Planning Consultant from Sunny Vale California recently donated a complete Processor Technology SOL 20 Terminal Computer to the RICM.

 The donation is a very early personal computer (1970’s) that is in mint condition.
 The Sol Computer was available after the Apple I and around the time of the prototype Apple II’s.
 Charlotte offers the following history.

 Looking back to the 70's it is pretty amazing how far computers have come.
 I know my daughters were especially blessed having a computer geek Dad when home computers were in their infancy.
 Their dad built the Sol computer from a kit.
 They were the envy of the their classmates.

 I remember an audio tape basically being the storage tape -- We used a big "hunking" tube monitor as the monitor for the Sol.
 The monitor must have weighed 30 lbs.

 My husband would get a new computer every few years after he got the Sol.
 We even had a prototype Apple (basically between the Apple II and the Lisa) that Apple was testing - It was close to the IIe that was later sold by Apple.
 Today ... we have 3 computers in the house, we both have desk computers plus I have a laptop.
 Hard to believe we were ever without desktop computing